 We account for stock based payments by estimating the fair value of the options issued.
 The costs of these equity-settled transactions are determined using a binomial model to calculate the fair value at the date on which they are granted.
 Stock options representing 5,000 shares of common stock were issued to Associate Professor Gil Mor of Yale University on January 28, 2009, in recognition of his contribution to the development of phenoxodiol under the Plan.
 Pursuant to the terms of the Gold Employment Letter, Dr. Gold has received options to purchase 220,390 shares of the Company's common stock in two separate tranches, as an inducement to become a new employee of the Company, which in accordance with Nasdaq Rule 5635(c), does not require stockholder approval.
-The first tranche of options to purchase 110,195 shares of comm on stock of the Company was granted to Dr. Gold on June 7, 2010 following the public release of the Company's OVATURE study results.
+The first tranche of options to purchase 110,195 shares of common stock of the Company was granted to Dr. Gold upon his appointment as President and Chief Executive Officer on April 23, 2010, and the second tranche of options to purchase 110,195 shares of the Company's OVATURE study results.
 Dr. Gold's options are issued outside the Plan.
-Pursuant to the terms of the Zech Employment Letter, Mr. Zech has received options to purchase 73,463 shares of the

-Company's common stock, under the Plan, which were granted on June 18, 2010.
+Pursuant to the terms of the Zech Employment Letter, Mr. Zech has received options to purchase 73,463 shares of the Company's common stock, under the Plan, which were granted on June 18, 2010.
 On September 1, 2010, options were issued under the Plan to employees to purchase an aggregate amount of 82,232 shares of the Company's common stock.